cdent/etcd-compute/README.md

 end up multiple-booking inventory if you have more than one `ecompute` on same host, but it is possible to do so for testing.

-By default, each time a `ecompute` is started a new resource provider is created.
+By default, each time an `ecompute` is started a new resource provider is created.
 This means that there can be orphaned providers in placement that will be scheduled to, but don't have any listeners.
 You can work around this by calling